Brazil's Bolsonaro launches his own party in political gambit

 The move to ditch the PSL is a risky one for the former army captain, who rode a wave of conservative sentiment in Brazil to win last year’s election.
 It may take months to formalize the new party and deadlines loom for next year’s elections.

-Yet Bolsonaro’s relationship with PSL leadership reached breaking point in recent months as they fought for control over its sizeable campaign funds.
+Yet Bolsonaro’s relationship with the PSL leadership reached breaking point in recent months as they fought for control over its sizeable campaign funds.
 The party emerged from obscurity last year to become the second-largest in Brazil’s Congress after Bolsonaro made it the vehicle for his presidential run.

 The APB announced on Thursday that Bolsonaro would be the party’s president and his eldest son, Senator Flavio Bolsonaro, will be its first vice president.
 The party will need to collect some 500,000 signatures by the end of April to be able to register for the municipal elections in October 2020.